UWCS/prog-comp-24-opt/README.md

 produce output different to the original, your submission will be disqualified.
 Finally, we will produce a ranking of valid solutions from fastest to slowest.

+### A Good Place to Start
+We want to make this challenge as fair as possible, so [here's an article you may want to read if you're stuck](https://medium.com/@guannan.shen.ai/compiler-optimizations-46db19221947)

 ---

 Good Luck!